Updated July 5, 2023

-There are two techniques used in cost accounting namely marginal costing and absorption costing.
-Absorption costing or full costing method is different from the variable costing method because it also allocates the fixed cost to each unit of the product manufactured.
-The allocation of fixed costs to each produced unit is done based on an absorption rate derived from the budgeted fixed overheads and budgeted production.
-This leads to over and under absorption of fixed costs because the actual production may vary from the budgeted production.
+The variable costing method differs from the absorption costing, also known as the full costing method, as it only assigns variable costs to each unit of the manufactured product, excluding fixed costs.
+The fixed cost allocation to each produced crew is based on an absorption rate derived from the budgeted fixed overheads and production.
+This leads to over and under-absorption of fixed costs because the actual output may vary from the budgeted production.

-The formula for calculating product manufacturing cost under absorption costing method is as follows:
+The formula for calculating product manufacturing cost under the absorption costing method is as follows:

 Total Direct Cost = Direct Labor Cost + Direct Material Cost